Government Relations, Kaiser Permanente, Portland

 Miriam was born in Zamora, Michoácan, Mexico and immigrated to the United States in 1996 giving her first-hand experience with the struggles that Latino families face.
 As both a first generation high school and college graduate, Miriam is a strong supporter for equity and inclusion in education.
 She is also the mother of two young children -- one who is special needs -- and has advocated and promoted special services for children like her son.
 She is currently a School Board member with the Linn Benton Lincoln ESD and Commissioner of the City of Albany Human Relations Commission.
 She also ran for State Representative for House District 15 in the 2020 election cycle.
-In January of 2021, she also became the Executive Director for Casa Latinos Unidos.
+She is currently owner and consultant at MGC Consulting Services.

 Toni Tabora Roberts